vmware-nsx/eval-docs/docs/2-Installation.md

 - Create a Port Group "All VLAN" (= VLAN Tag 0-4096) on VDS.
 From vCenter, under "Networking", select the VDS-NSX, and right-click to "New Distributed Port Group...".
-*See the top of page for this Port Group on VDS"*
+*See the top of page for this Port Group on VDS.*
   	<p align="center">
 	  <img width=40% height=40% src="/docs/assets/Graphics/2.2.1.step1.jpg">
 	</p>